While most perennials can withstand prolonged cold spells, some require more insulation and covering.

 When the temperature drops below 50°F, you should act immediately.
 Also, younger plants are not hardy enough for nearing crip winter.

-Curling of leaves, discoloration, and wilting are repercussions of the cold stress that they go through, whether the plants are outdoors or indoors.
+Curling of leaves, discoloration, and wilting are outcomes of the cold stress that they go through, whether the plants are outdoors or indoors.

 Since your effort in a garden is weather-reliant, having prior notice of what Mother Nature’s forthcoming can help bring your garden ideas to life, from planting to harvesting.